Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

-We choose the \vanderwaals problem since it involves a relatively complex shape constraint, allowing us demonstrate the capabilities and potential of our approach to incorporate shape constraints.
-The shape constraint for this problem originates from the Maxwell criterion, as it is commonly enforced in thermodynamic equations of state to enable the calculation of the vapor-liquid phase-boundary.
-For states $(T,v)$ inside the two-phase region, the pressure calculated by such equations has to be disregarded.
+We choose the \vanderwaals problem since it involves a relatively complex \ac{SC}, allowing us to demonstrate the capabilities and potential of our approach to incorporate \ac{SC}.
+The \ac{SC} for this problem originates from the Maxwell criterion, as it is commonly enforced in thermodynamic equations of state to enable the calculation of the vapor-liquid phase-boundary.
+For states $(T,v)$ inside the two-phase region, the pressure calculated by such equations is disregarded.
 Instead, the pressure along isotherms is constant throughout the two-phase region.
-We briefly summarize the essence to understand the constraint without going into the thermodynamic detail.
-In \Cref{fig:maxwellplot}, the integral of the function along the isotherm (blue line) shifted by the entry points to the two-phase region (red line) must be zero in-between the entry points (red~cross).
+We briefly summarize the essence to understand the \ac{SC} without going into the thermodynamic detail.
+In \Cref{fig:maxwellplot}, the integral of the function along the isotherm (blue line) shifted by the entry points to the two-phase region (dashed red line) must be zero in-between the entry points (red~cross).

-We generate three equidistant, regular grids for the \vanderwaals expression, one in the vapor phase, one in the liquid phase, and one in the supercritical phase.
+We generate three equidistant, regular grids for the \vanderwaals expression, one in the vapor, one in the liquid, and one in the supercritical phase.
 To obtain a more realistic grid, the variable ranges are defined to $T$ and $p$ rather than $T$ and $v$, as is common in experimental practice.
 The variable ranges are $T = [450, 500]$, $p = [0.05 \cdot 10^6$, $2 \cdot 10^6]$ for the gas phase, $T = [300, 400]$, $p = [6 \cdot 10^6, 7 \cdot 10^6]$ for the liquid phase, and $T = [550, 600]$, $p = [10 \cdot 10^6, 11 \cdot 10^6]$ for the supercritical phase.
 Instead of random sampling, the data are sampled equidistantly on regular grids in each of the three ranges.
 Additionally, four phase transitions points are added to the fitting data set.
-These points are used in the Maxwell criterion constraint, and thus assumed to be known exactly.
-Their values and usage in the constraints are shown below.
-There are 147~points in the fitting data set, and 300 in the verification data set.
+These points are used in the Maxwell criterion \ac{SC}, and thus assumed to be known.
+Their values and usage in the \ac{SC} are shown below.
+There are 147 and 300~points in the fitting and verification data set, respectively.